openstack/ceilometer/doc/source/contributing/plugins.rst

 are then reported to the collector via the message bus.
 More detailed information follows.

-The compute agent is implemented in ``bin/ceilometer-agent-compute`` and ``ceilometer/compute/manager.py``.
+The compute agent is implemented in ``ceilometer/compute/manager.py``.
 As you will see in the manager, the computeagent loads all plugins defined in the namespace ``ceilometer.poll.compute``, then periodically calls their :func:`get_counters` method.

 The central agent polls other types of resources from a management server.